 What do I mean?

-I'm talking about other medical conditions which can cause symptoms which are similar to those experienced by hypothyroid patients but the cause of which is entirely different.
+I’m talking about other medical conditions which can cause symptoms that are similar to those experienced by hypothyroid patients but the cause of which is entirely different.

 And I find this to be incredibly common, especially among thyroid patients.

 The reason this occurs is complex and has to do with the fact that your thyroid influences and regulates many other hormones and systems in your body.